Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/components_delivered/architecture.md

 :::info 🔭 Architecture (including components planned in Milestone 3)

-The full modular architecture, including future components such as the **Transaction Management Layer** and **Signer Bridge** (Signer Orchestrator), is described in the canonical architecture documentation:
+The full modular architecture, including future components such as the **Transaction Management Layer** and **Signer Orchestrator**, is described in the canonical architecture documentation:

 👉 [Canonical Architecture Overview](/developers/components/architecture.md)